 The way we think of telemedicine has changed quite a bit over the years.
 While the definition continues to encompass electronic transfer of medical records, most of us use the term “telehealth” to describe treatments or interventions delivered across electronic means.

 Like other medical professionals, PTs have been incorporating some degree of telehealth into our practice for several years now (for example, our referring MDs transfer imaging to us, and we use EMRs and secure texting).
 Recently, though, telehealth physical therapy has gained some real traction, and with good reason.

-What are the benefits of virtual visits and telehealth?
+What are the benefits of remote care delivery?